Narroe/oa_early_game_mutations_mod/README.md

 "Custom Human"
 - starts in the Body Mod Clinic
 - limited character pool
-- can pick mutations at character creation
+- mutations available at character creation

+and the profession(s):

+"Inpatient"
+- no real starting gear except an XL jumpsuit and a cash card.

 Beware the other post-humans.

-Feedback welcome.
+Feedback appreciated.